WordPress SEO Tutorial – How To Optimize WordPress For The Best SEO

 Tables of content are sections that are placed at the beginning of the articles with the titles that the articles have in them.
 They should be added to big articles which have many sub-points to help visitors easily navigate to the chapter they want.
 They will also help your SEO as they will have your article chapters in there and will help with keyword density.

 In WordPress table of content can be added easily with the help of plugins.
 You can add them manually in the posts you want or automatically.
-I am using Ultimate Addons Blocks for Gutenberg to add them where I need.
+I am using Ultimate Addons Blocks for Gutenberg to add them where I need them.
 I don’t want to add them automatically.

 Another great plugin to use for automatic or manual adding of content tables is Easy Table of Contents, it’s flexible and can help with almost everything.